-When a connecting client should be treated as a proxy user, the plugin must return a different name, to indicate the proxied user name.
+For a client connecting to the proxy account to be treated as a proxy user, the plugin must return a user name different from the client user name, to indicate the user name for the proxied account.

 Consider the following definitions:

-CREATE USER 'empl_external'@'localhost' IDENTIFIED WITH auth_plugin AS 'auth_string'; CREATE USER 'employee'@'localhost' IDENTIFIED BY 'employee_pass'; GRANT PROXY ON 'employee'@'localhost' TO 'empl_external'@'localhost';
+-- create proxy user CREATE USER 'employee_ext'@'localhost' IDENTIFIED WITH my_auth_plugin AS 'my_auth_string'; -- create proxied user CREATE USER 'employee'@'localhost' IDENTIFIED BY 'employee_pass'; -- grant PROXY privilege for proxy user to proxied user GRANT PROXY ON 'employee'@'localhost' TO 'employee_ext'@'localhost';

 When a client connects as